-Included in the errata label because I once had a tendency to do this myself.
+This article is tagged errata because I once had a tendency to do this myself.
 A failing I have since corrected so isn’t preserved on this blog.
 But still, I’m trying for absolute honesty here.
 Well, as close to honesty as any human and his public diary can be.

 I tuned in (very briefly) to watch Hillary Clinton testify before the latest of 8 separate investigations into #Benghazi, the most investigated event in US history and one of the most notable wastes of taxpayer dollars since whatever military weapons system was last funded by Republicans.

 I say briefly because I had no stomach for listening to the latest Republican pretender attempt to justify yet another investigation into these events; as if the investigations weren’t patently politically motivated the last 6 times (at least) that they were embarked upon.
 So the minute that the look-alike for the scarecrow from the Wizard of Oz started speaking, I tuned out and went on to some other news item.